 - Boosts Local Economies: Walkable and bike-friendly areas see increased retail activity, as pedestrians and cyclists are more likely to visit local businesses.
-High street walking, cycling and public realm improvements can increase retail sales by up to 30%;6 - Reduces Transportation Costs: Walking and cycling lower the costs associated with vehicle ownership, fuel, and maintenance.
+High street walking, cycling and public realm improvements can increase retail sales by up to 30%;7 - Increases Property Values: Walkable and cycle-friendly neighbourhoods often have higher property values as a result of the higher spend of people that spend time in these places;8 - Stimulates Tourism: Cities with robust walking and cycling networks often attract tourists who seek eco-friendly and experiential travel options.
+Bike tours, pedestrian-friendly streets, and scenic walking trails enhance the city's appeal, boosting local tourism revenue and creating new economic opportunities;9 - Reduces Transportation Costs: Walking and cycling lower the costs associated with vehicle ownership, fuel, and maintenance.
 Maintenance cost savings are significant since walking and cycling causes much less damage to the pavement and therefore need less frequent repairs and replacement.
-Costs to individuals are also lower as accessing amenities by foot or bicycle is less expensive than driving and parking; 7 - Improves Public Health: Active mobility reduces healthcare costs by promoting fitness and reducing chronic diseases.
-It also reduce air pollution, lowering costs related to pollution management and improving the city's quality of life, making it a more attractive place to live and invest;8 - Increases Property Values: Walkable and cycle-friendly neighbourhoods often have higher property values as a result of the higher spend of people that spend time in these places;9 and
+Costs to individuals are also lower as accessing amenities by foot or bicycle is less expensive than driving and parking; 10